|

 dummy POP3/SMTP account in Outlook for each "Send As" address.

-Receiving all the emails sent to your different addresses in
+Receiving all the emails sent to different addresses in not so hard.

 You can have an unlimited amount of alternative email addresses, called